gprakhar6/mcc/README.md

     essentially helps in giving vector input and getting a transformed vector output

 15. You can pass @func(x, args[, ...]).
 So that vector function can accept more arguments
+16. You can decalre double variable also now
+17. matrix declaration can be in one line itself

 # INSTALL

 1. flex + bison is a prerequisite